googleapis/google-cloud-java/CONTRIBUTING.md

 --------------------
 * `google-cloud-pom-parent`
   * The root aggregator POM that lists all of the modules.
-  * Serves as the parent POM for the `google-cloud-gapic-bom` and module mini BOMs.
+  * Serves as the parent POM for the `gapic-libraries-bom` and module mini BOMs.
   * Should not have any dependency management so as not to impact the BOMs.
 * `google-cloud-jar-parent`
   * The root POM for all modules.